kunicmarko20/SimpleConfigurationBundle/README.md

 **3.** isImage

-You can also use `var|isImage` to check if file is image
+You can also use `|isImage` to check if file is image
 ```
 {{ var|isImage }}
 #outputs true or false
 ```

-Also this bundle depends on [IvoryCKEditorBundle](https://github.com/egeloen/IvoryCKEditorBundle) as we said on beggning so you can use ckeditor as formtype :
+Also this bundle depends on [IvoryCKEditorBundle](https://github.com/egeloen/IvoryCKEditorBundle) as we said on beginning so you can use ckeditor as formtype :

 ```
 use Ivory\CKEditorBundle\Form\Type\CKEditorType;

 $builder->add('value', CKEditorType::class);
 ```